 Honoraria for Visiting Speakers/Lecturers for services related to a speaking or lecturing engagement.
-This may be a flat rate which includes travel related expenses, or travel may be broken out separately on the Purchase Order/contract that is issued for service.
-If no payment for service is involved (for requests for reimbursement for travel expenses, use 758980)
+This may be a flat rate which includes travel related expenses, or travel may be broken out separately on the Disbursement Voucher.
+Reimbursement Charged to 758980 is done as a direct payment.

 An Honorarium is a payment for professional service for which no wage is established.
 The payment itself is an honorary award in recognition of that effort.
 Honoraria are further defined by the following characteristics: